nvictus/pqdict/README.rst

 .. image:: https://img.shields.io/pypi/v/pqdict.svg
     :target: https://pypi.python.org/pypi/pqdict

-The priority queue is implemented as a binary heap of (key, priority value) pairs, which supports:
+The priority queue itself is implemented as a binary heap of (key, priority value) elements, which supports:

 - O(1) search for the item with highest priority